There are many different annotation tools you can use on your Showbie documents. This guide outlines each and how to use them!

 Highlighter Tool

-Tapping on the highlighter icon selects it, but tapping a second time will open the colour palette.
-Here you can select other highlighter colours and sizes to use.
+Tapping on the highlighter icon selects it, but tapping a second time will open the color palette.
+Here you can select other highlighter colors and sizes to use.
 Highlight all of the important parts of your file and tap on Done to save.

 You can also make a straight line with the highlighter tool and straighten it by holding for a few seconds.
 You can even connect the lines to create shapes!